-5 Foods to Keep Up Your Energy on a Double Shift
+5 Healthy Foods for Nurses to Keep Energy Up During Double Shift

 When you’re asked to pull a double, you may agree because you need the extra money or because you know how short-staffed your hospital is.
 What doesn’t come to mind (at least not immediately) is the toll that working for 16 hours will take on your mind and body.
 You can always count on coffee, tea and energy drinks for a temporary pick-me-up, but if you want a healthier approach to staying energized, you need to add protein-rich foods to your diet.
 With some mindful shopping and food prep beforehand, you can arm yourself with these five energy-boosting foods that will make your double bearable.